Bushmills/FlowForth/README.md

 For output and debugging, type and . are provided.
-There an inkling of console I/O now, witnessed by files stdin.txt (read by query) and stdout.txt (type and . write to that file, besides pushing a toast.
+There an inkling of console I/O now, witnessed by files stdin.txt (read by query) and stdout.txt (type and . write to that file, besides pushing a toast).
 To interface these files with a terminal, pushing their contents through MQTT upon change (stdout.txt) or writing to when an MQTT message is received (stdin.txt) is considered.